 Tommy is going into his second year of NSCC's CAD Technician program.
 His areas of interests are in the design of mechanical research projects and drafting.
-He joined the Engineering Technologies Research team to gain hands-on, practical experience in his field of study.
+He joined the Engineered Technologies Research team to gain hands-on, practical experience in his field of study.

-A graduate of the Mechanical Engineering Technology program at NSCC, Khan is thrilled to remain on campus in a different capacity as a research associate for Engineering Technologies.
+A graduate of the Mechanical Engineering Technology program at NSCC, Khan is thrilled to remain on campus in a different capacity as a research associate for Engineered Technologies.
 His work focuses on mechanical design, CAD, stress analysis, dynamic modelling and simulation, as well as performance assessment of structures.

-Mo's area of expertise is Mechanical Behavior of Materials.
+Mo's area of expertise is Mechanical Behaviour of Materials.
 Mo obtained a B.Sc and M.Sc in Mechanical Engineering from the American University in Cairo.
 He also holds an M.Sc and Ph.D degrees in Materials Science & Engineering from Drexel University in Pennsylvania, USA.
 Dr. Mo Shamma was a Visiting Researcher at San Diego State University before joining NSCC.

 Mo is bringing more than 12 years of wide interdisciplinary research and practical experience in diverse engineering related topics such as: Polymers and Composite Materials, Nanostructured Materials, Structure-Property-Processing-Performance Relationship, Selection of Materials, Processes for Engineering Design, and Lean Manufacturing.

 Nick is studying Mechanical Engineering Technology at NSCC.
 His areas of focus are material science and mechanical design.
-He joined the Engineering Technologies Research team to learn and explore various engineering applications and to apply what he's learned in class on real projects.
+He joined the Engineered Technologies Research team to learn and explore various engineering applications and to apply what he's learned in class on real projects.
 Working as a research assistant in his field is giving Nick a strong base moving forward in his career.

 Martin has extensive experience in the development of applied research programs.
 His expertise involving chemical and biological treatment processes and their applications to biotechnology/fermentation, aquaculture, food processing, water/wastewater, oil and gas production, make him a valuable asset to the team.